 - Workers who have a medical condition (including pregnancy) that may be impacted by their work at a computer workstation

 - Workers working from home.
-If working from home is agreed by the employer, this becomes the workers place of work.
-It is important to ensure the home work environment; in line with the office work environment, is safe and ergonomically designed
+If working from home is agreed by the employer, this becomes the worker’s place of work.
+It is important to ensure the working environment from home; in line with the office work environment, is safe and ergonomically designed.

-An ergonomic assessment should be completed by all workers regularly to ensure that their computer workstation is designed to reduce the opportunity for discomfort and injury when working at a computer workstation.
-Employers are encouraged to follow the link to the ergonomic assessment tool and introduce these into their workplace to assist workers to individually assess their workstation setup to better understand what good workstation setup looks like:
+An ergonomic assessment should be completed by all workers to ensure that their computer workstation is designed to reduce the likelihood of discomfort and injury when working at a computer workstation across a work day.
+Employers are encouraged to follow the link to the free ergonomic self-assessment tools, and introduce these into their workplace to assist their workers to individually assess their workstation setup, to better understand what safe workstation setup looks like: